Za-euZ/Za-euZ/README.md

 Sup.
 Name's Sam, and I do gamedev and pixel art stuff.
-Mostly Godot and Gdscript here
+Mostly Godot and Gdscript here, and CS college projects.